Some people wonder what the deal with herbs for breastfeeding is when this is a natural process which should run its course.

 It is tough to assess something your body is going through for the first time.
 Moreover, the cues are different for every person.

-No wonder many mothers fear the worst and feel they need to increase milk supply.
+No wonder many mothers fear the worst and feel they need to increase their milk supply.
 However, before doing this, they must make sure that this is the case.

 “These are additional important signs that indicate your baby is receiving enough milk: